-This recipe for Mexican Rice is loaded with spicy chorizo, black beans, tomatoes and loads of flavor.
-It’s the perfect side dish for any meal, but so good, you might serve it as the main course.
-It’s also great party food.
+This Mexican Rice recipe is loaded with spicy chorizo, black beans, tomatoes and loads of flavor.
+It's the perfect side dish for any meal, but so good, you might serve it as the main course.
+It's also great party food.

-If you’re thinking about recipes for the upcoming Cinco de Mayo holiday, look no further than this recipe for Mexican rice.
+If you're thinking about recipes for the upcoming Cinco de Mayo holiday, look no further.

-Mexican rice has to be the ultimate side dish.
-Rice alone is one of the most popular sides in the world, often served as the bedd for your main proteins, only THIS particular rice dish is packed with all sorts of other delicious ingredients.
-You almost won’t recognize it as rice.
+Mexican rice is the ultimate side dish.
+Rice alone is one of the most popular sides in the world, often served as the bed for your main proteins, only THIS particular rice dish is packed with all sorts of other delicious ingredients.
+You almost won't recognize it as rice.

 It's so good, it may cause you to push the recipe STAR from the plate just so you can dig first into the rice.
 The RICE is the STAR!